capmeth/acid/docsite/docs/docsite/styling.md

 }
 ```

-Any top-level selector that begins with `.{group}-{name}` (where `{name}` identifies a valid component that can be styled) will have its styles injected into the named component and automatically scoped to it.
+Any top-level selector that **begins with** a valid `.group-name` will have its styles injected into the named component and automatically scoped to it.

 For instance, the below CSS ruleset would be injected into the **Title** component.